Our clinic remains fully open, whilst maintaining a range of precautions against coronavirus.

-The available guidance offers a base and we will get through the problem by pulling together, acting in a protective way.
+The available guidance offers a base and we will continue to improve the situation by pulling together, acting in a protective way.

-Looking after ourselves will help, even with varying degrees of isolation.
-Keeping hydrated and maintaining a healthy diet matter, as does as much exercise as you can manage, alongside keeping in regular contact with people.
+Looking after ourselves will help, even if a degree of isolation is needed.
+Keeping hydrated and maintaining a healthy diet matter, as does as much exercise as you can safely manage, alongside keeping in regular contact with people.

 If we work in unison, maintain our health, look after ourselves and each other, we will be contributing to a cause we all share.